 *Roswell, N.M., about 11:30 pm [important Roswell related witness]

 -- In interviews in 1979 and 1981, Lt.
 Col. Jesse Marcel, Roswell AAF chief of intelligence in 1947, said that there had been many reports of flying saucers in the area just before his involvement in the Roswell Incident starting July 6 or July 7.
 One night, about 11:30, the base provost marshal, Major Edwin Easley, called him up and told him to get out to the base in a hurry.
 On his way, south of town, he saw six bright lights in a perfect V-formation flying north to south, from overhead to the horizon in maybe 3 or 4 seconds, much faster than any plane.
 (New!)
 When he got to the base, Easley told him he had just seen them too.
 Marcel said a GI also told him 2 or 3 days later that he had seen the same thing.
-(Interviews with Linda Corley and with Bob Pratt, Prattt interview reprinted by Karl Pflock in Roswell: Inconvenient Facts and the Will to Believe) [Note: What Marcel described sounds similar to the famous "Lubbocks Lights" from 1951.
+(Interviews with Linda Corley and with Bob Pratt, Pratt interview reprinted by Karl Pflock in Roswell: Inconvenient Facts and the Will to Believe) [Note: What Marcel described sounds similar to the famous "Lubbock Lights" from 1951.
 Click here for a description in a famous 1952 LIFE Magazine UFO article; photos here.
 See also Marcel testimony on Wilmot Roswell sighting on July 2.]

 Tuesday, July 1